 What is Service Learning?

-Service learning (SL) is a form of experiential learning in which volunteer community service is integrated with structured lectures, readings, discussions, and reflection activities, the goal of which is to use a real-world setting to help students refine their skills in problem solving, critical thinking, data analysis, civic and ethical responsibility, and interpersonal development.
+Service learning (SL) is a form of experiential learning in which volunteer community service is integrated with faculty-directed lectures, readings, discussions, and reflection activities.
+The of SL is to use a real-world setting to help students refine their skills in problem solving, critical thinking, data analysis, civic and ethical responsibility, and interpersonal development.

-SL students work closely with the UC Center for Community Engagement to identify appropriate community organizations that are in need of volunteer service.
-The students will then be challenged to draw upon the knowledge they have obtained throughout their coursework to conduct a needs assessment for the agency and to develop a community service proposal that will be executed by the student for the duration of the course.
+Prior to the start of the semester, the SL student works with the UC Center for Community Engagement to identify a community organization of interest to the student.
+The student will then be challenged to work with their community partner to conduct a needs assessment for the agency and to develop a community service proposal that will be implemented by the student over the duration of the course.

-Throughout the semester, implementation of the project aims will be paired with opportunities for individual reflection, guest lectures on volunteer service from faculty and community partners, and opportunities for communicating project outcome to faculty, community members and peers.
+Throughout the semester, volunteer service will be paired with opportunities for individual reflection, guest lectures on volunteer service from faculty and community partners, and opportunities for communicating project outcome to faculty, community members and peers.
 Working with diverse and marginalized populations as part of the SL experience informs both student learning and future practice, which helps students meet the challenges of their chosen career path.

 Service Learning in the Curriculum

 Students in the Medical Sciences major can participate in service-learning opportunities in two ways:

 - Health & Community: Service-Learning Rotation (MEDS3050) is a one-semester course designed to provide an SL experience to students interested in health-related careers.
 The course is also open to students outside of the medical sciences major, with permission of the course directors